 - The staff at EWA are constantly proving to be legitimate professionals within the industry.
 Among our staff we have several IFFF Certified Casting Instructors, hold a variety of Ambassador/Advisory/Pro Staff positions from highly respected equipment manufacturers such as Winston, Scott, Epic Patagonia, Costa, Airflo, Echo, Bauer, Rajeff Sports and Fisknat, 5 are published photographers as well as published authors.
 We are all CPR/First Aid Certified, licensed and insured.

 Dave McCoy — My dad introduced me to fishing as well as experiencing and enjoying life in the outdoors.
 Growing up in the Eugene area, my stomping grounds were and remain legendary namesakes; Crane Prairie and Hosmer Lakes, the Deschutes, McKenzie and Umpqua Rivers to name a few.
 I quickly discovered the thrill of having a fish on, but was always in awe of my surroundings.
 I have now been in the fly fishing industry in one form or another for 21 years now professionally and am relentlessly striving to surpass expectations everywhere I can.
 I am nothing in my pursuits without my wife Natalie and daughter Nessa who constantly remind me why I am so inspired, without saying a word.
-Patagonia and Costa Ambassador, Winston, Rajeff Sports, Bauer Pro Staff Member, Winston Pro Photographer, Keepemwet Ambassador and IFFF Certified Casting Instructor, Swiftwater Rescue Technician, Photographer
+Patagonia, Thomas and Thomas, Nautilus, Costa and AMFF Ambassador, Rajeff Sports Pro Staff Member, Keepemwet Fishing Ambassador and IFFF Certified Casting Instructor, Swiftwater Rescue Technician, Photographer